larsswenson/pcg_updates/README.md

 As the **Project Manager**, I was responsible for:

 - Coordinating scope and client requirements.
-- Managing team communication and task prioritization.
+- Managing team communication and workflow prioritization.
 - Reviewing and testing feature implementations.
 - Contributing to design decisions and usability features.
 - Ensuring timely progress toward deliverables and final launch readiness.